 Approval for Landscaping Works

 If you are wanting to conduct any landscaping works on the nature strip an approval letter must be obtained from our Parks department prior to applying for Works within Road Reserve.
-You can email Shane Smith (Open Space Improvement Team Leader) at email@example.com.
+You can email our Open Space Improvement Team Leader: email@example.com.
 You will need to supply the property owner’s details and address, proposed landscaping and a sketch outlining the proposal.
 For further information please refer to Council’s nature strip guidelines on our Nature strips webpage.

 Approval for all other Works

 If you are unsure if you’re works require approval, or need approval for works that has not been listed here: Please email firstname.lastname@example.org and a Council officer will reply to your enquiry.